bensoer/notslackbot/README.md

 only post to one file for configuring, and one other file for getting reactions

 ##index.php
 To do any configuring you'll be making your POST calls to the `index.php` file.
+It is recommended to use POSTman to configure this.
 All POST requests follow this body content functionality:
 ```json
 {